-Unlike choosing MacOS, Windows, or Chrome OS, where your choices are mutually exclusive, switching between browsers isn’t quite so jarring.
-You can download any one of the current major browsers in the time it takes you to finish reading this paragraph.
-But which is the fastest?
+Unlike choosing MacOS, Windows, or Chrome OS, where choices are mutually exclusive, switching between web browsers isn’t quite so jarring.
+You can download any one of the current major browsers in the same time used to read this paragraph, but which is the best?
 Which is the safest and most private?

-To help you decide, we break down the best browsers on the market today and boil them down to their bare bones.
+To help you decide, we grabbed the latest browsers and boiled them down to their bare bones.
 Even if some of them could use a complete overhaul, these options are your best chance for a great online experience.

 The best web browsers at a glance